Nahid-Hassan/online-learning/What is Programming/README.md

 But these issues are a large part of becoming an expert!
 You learn a lot more from your mistakes than you do from your successes!

 ## Standards

+Learn the lingo related to what web standards are and how programming languages are developed.
+Check back in soon!

 ### Developing HTML & CSS